sharangdharshree/courseApp-FE/README.md

     tailwindcss, shadcn has ready made components,

-login / register page ui ready, link with react router and set the navigation for home, auth, all courses then connect auth functionality with redux and do conditional changes in header and body after auth
+login / register page ui ready, link with react router and set the navigation for home, auth, all courses -- DONE

+then connect auth functionality with redux and do conditional changes in header and body after auth --- DONE

+create auth layout wrap elements in router and render on auth state ---

+added toast, using react-hot-toast